pharmbio/ptp-project/notes/journal.md

 ## Decided action steps:

-- [ ] @olas to mail frontiers about extension to May 31.
+- [x] @olas to mail frontiers about extension to May 31.
   - (If doesn't work, try to submit to other non-jcheminf journal)
-- [ ] We go with using the Observed Fuzziness (Overall) score *only*, for the cost-estimation.
+- [x] We go with using the Observed Fuzziness (Overall) score *only*, for the cost-estimation.
   - We can still report the class-avergaed Observed Fuzziness, but will not use it for deciding on cost value.
-- [ ] First re-run all datasets with and without fill-up of assumed non-actives
+- [x] First re-run all datasets (edit: the small datasets, as the large ones are never filled-up) with and without fill-up of assumed non-actives
-  - Do some proper statistics to say with confideince which one is (significantly) better.
+  - [x] Do some proper statistics to say with confideince which one is (significantly) better.
-- [ ] Based on the result of non-fillup vs fillup above, choose the best for the following runs:
+- [x] Based on the result of non-fillup vs fillup above, choose the best for the following runs
 - [ ] Remove molecules included in DrugBank, and train models.
 - [ ] Use these trained models to train target profile models
 - [ ] Use these target profile-based models to predict Active/Withdrawn in drugbank.